efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 *  [api:Time]: A time field
 *  [api:Varchar]: A variable-length string of up to 255 characters, designed to store raw text.

 See the [API documentation](api:DBField) for a full list of available Data Types.
-You can define your own [api:DBField] instances if required as well.
+You can define your own [api:SilverStripe\Forms\DBField] instances if required as well.

 ## Default Values